Jolimont Yard: History

 The next major change was construction of the Richmond Flyover beginning in early 1970s.
 Part of the quadruplication works between Richmond and Burnley stations, it converts the up (inbound) – down (outbound) – up – down track layout at Flinders Street to an up – up – down – down track layout at Richmond and beyond.
 Completed in February 1973, it also permits a cross-platform interchange between City Loop and Flinders Street direct trains at Richmond on platforms 7/8 and 9/10.
 The flyover necessitated the reconstruction of a footbridge that linked Yarra Park to the Melbourne Cricket Ground.

 Further changes occurred when the City Loop was built.
 In addition to the relocation of the electrical substation, numerous tracks at Richmond Junction needed to be relocated to make room for the ramps descending into the tunnel, and tracks in the yard itself were slewed as work progressed on the cut and cover tunnels.
 The Metrol train control complex was also constructed beside the yards on Batman Avenue, to control the loop as well as to replace the five Flinders Street signal boxes.
 During construction the public discovered that the building would block the view from Russell Street to the Botanic Gardens and Government House, and that it had occurred due to no planning permit being applied for.
 State Premier Rupert Hamer responded to public outrage and instructed the half built building to be demolished, and instructed all government departments that they must apply for planning permits, whether they were legally needed or not.
-The building was redesigned to be lower and resulting in completion being delayed until early 1980.
+The building was redesigned to be lower, resulting in completion being delayed until early 1980.